 If that isn’t your thing, Ooey Gooey toffee cake with caramel sauce and vanilla ice cream is also available.

 The decor is very much Colonial American.
 Nothing fancy, just simple and traditional for the era.
 Each room commemorates an important person from U.S. history.
 You will find rooms dedicated to:

 - Paul Revere

 - George Washington

-Have you had a chance to check out Liberty Tree Tavern?
+Have you had a chance to check out dinner at Liberty Tree Tavern?
 What did you think?